What makes Bulgaria a unique country to travel to?

 Medical Facilities and Health Information

 Bulgarian physicians are trained to a very high standard, but most hospitals and clinics, especially in village areas, are generally not equipped or maintained to U.S. or Western European standards.
 Basic medical supplies and over-the-counter and prescription medications are widely available, but highly specialized treatment may be unavailable.
 Pediatric facilities are underfunded and lack sufficient equipment.
 Serious medical problems requiring hospitalization and/or medical evacuation to the United States may cost thousands of dollars.
-Doctors and hospitals often expect immediate cash payment for health services.
+Doctors and hospitals often expect immediate cash payments for health services.

 Safety and Security

 Bulgaria’s accession to the European Union has enhanced the overall security environment for tourists and business travelers; however, violence related to criminal groups sporadically occurs in public locations.
 Incidents include bombings and shootings, likely the result of turf wars between rival organized crime syndicates, which remain highly prevalent in Bulgaria’s largely cash economy.
 In 2010, a journalist who had published a book containing details on Bulgarian organized crime was assassinated in Sofia during daylight hours.